Trump meets Australia’s Turnbull, says spat ‘all worked out’

-NEW YORK: Donald Trump met Australia’s Malcolm Turnbull for a patch-things-up summit in New York, when the US president said an earlier telephone spat had been “all worked out.”
+NEW YORK: Donald Trump met Australia’s Malcolm Turnbull for a patch-things-up summit in New York Thursday (Friday in Manila), when the US president said an earlier telephone spat had been “all worked out.”

 Trump claimed a bad-tempered call with the Australian prime minister early in his White House tenure had been “fake news” that was a “big exaggeration” by the media.